The global skills and competency framework for the digital world

 • applying ethical principles in handling data

-• ensuring appropriate storage of data in line with relevant legislation
+• ensuring data storage aligns with relevant legislation

-• building in security, compliance, scalability, efficiency, reliability, fidelity, flexibility and portability.
+• building in security, compliance, scalability, efficiency, reliability, fidelity, flexibility and portability to data engineering solutions.

 Understanding the responsibility levels of this skill